randomphotons/randomphotons.github.io/_alone_faqs/1010_locations.md

 ---
-header: What locations are visible in the video?
 tags:
   - where
   - locations
 ---
+# What locations are visible in the video?

 The sequences are: